JohnGrat/OnlineLibrary/README.md

 # WestCoastEducation
-A online bookstore
+A online library

-This is a full-stack project that implements a bookstore application utilizing Entity Framework, ASP.NET Core, and React.
+This is a full-stack project that implements a library application using ASP.NET Core and React.

-The backend is designed using a layered architecture that includes data, business and presentation layers.
+The backend is built with .NET Core and follows a layered architecture that comprises data, business,and presentation layers.
-A separate SQL database will handle authentication and act as the identity provider for the system.
-API endpoints will be secured through the use of ASP.NET Core middleware and JSON Web Tokens (JWT).
-Unit tests will be implemented to ensure proper functionality.

-On the frontend, React will be used to provide diverse user interfaces and options based on the user's account role.
-There will be at least three different types of user roles: Administrators, Employees, and Customers.

-* Administrators will have full access to all aspects of the application such as managing books, orders, and user accounts.
-* Employees will be able to manage books and orders but will not have access to user accounts.
-* Customers will only be able to view books, add them to their cart, and place orders.
+It communicates with two SQL databases, one for identity and the other for book information.
+It utilizes a Firestore database to handle user-generated content such as comments on the website.

+the frontend offers Google sign-in functionality and stores JSON Web Tokens.
+It uses the Mantine component library, React-router-guards, and Axios.